Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Using the evidence presented, a solicitor can calculate the predicted costs to come and ensure they are included in the head injury compensation claim.
 If you’d like to discuss how they might help you build a more comprehensive request for damages, get in touch.

-It’s important to emphasize that the best way to obtain an accurate idea of compensation is to speak to our team.
+It’s important to emphasise that the best way to assess how potential compensation might be calculated is to speak to our team.
 Our advisors can assess the potential of your head injury compensation claim on the spot, and if strong, connect you with a solicitor from our panel.
-They can use their decades of expertise to calculate a far more precise estimate of possible compensation than that promised by so many online compensation calculators.

 Am I Eligible To Claim For A Head Injury?